Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 Camp Lejeune Toxic Water Lawsuit FAQs

-Who is the Camp Lejeune water contamination lawsuit against?
+Who was the Camp Lejeune water contamination lawsuit against?

-The Camp Lejeune toxic water lawsuit is against the federal government of the United States.
-Under the Federal Tort Claims Act (FTCA), notice of your claim must be filed with the Department of the Navy, and a lawsuit can only be brought in court after the claim is denied in writing or six months passes from the initial notice.
-Our Camp Lejeune lawyers will handle this process.
+The Camp Lejeune toxic water lawsuit was against the federal government of the United States.
+Under the Federal Tort Claims Act (FTCA), notice of your claim must have been filed with the Department of the Navy, and a lawsuit could only be brought in court after the claim is denied in writing or six months passes from the initial notice.

-Who is eligible to file a Camp Lejeune toxic water lawsuit?
+Who was eligible to file a Camp Lejeune toxic water lawsuit?

-The Camp Lejeune Justice Act states that anyone who lived or worked at Marine Base Camp Lejeune for (30) thirty days or more between August 1, 1953 and December 31, 1987 may be eligible to file a lawsuit including:
+The Camp Lejeune Justice Act stated that anyone who lived or worked at Marine Base Camp Lejeune for (30) thirty days or more between August 1, 1953 and December 31, 1987 was eligible to file a lawsuit including:

 • Active duty service members